fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 16: Giambattista Vico (1668-1744)
 - _PoH_, 127-167.
 {% include alert.html class='danger' title='The Intro Guide' text="
+Maintaining our four groups:
+- Questioners: What questions to we need to be asking of ourselves to make this most usable for a new college student?
+- Summarizers: What are the strengths and weaknesses of what's already here?
-Comment on your first impressions.
-Can freshmen learn the BASICS of historiography from this?
+- Commenters: Can freshmen learn the BASICS of historiography from this?
 Can this be a way of helping students to reimagine history?
+- Slackers: You don't need to write anything, but as always be ready to contribute to our conversation.

-What needs to be improved?
-(There is an overwhelming amount to be improved, so the assignment here is kind of stating the obvious---but it's an important first step.)
+Note: There is an overwhelming amount to be improved, so the assignment here is to some extent an exercise in stating the obvious---but it's an important first step.
 "%}

 ### 18: Enlightenment